dlt-hub/dlt/docs/website/docs/user-guides/data-scientist.md

 Compliance is also a case where preprocessing is the way to solve the issue: Besides being python-friendly, the ability to apply transformation logic before loading data allows us to separate, filter or transform sensitive data.

-## Use case #4: Real-time Data Streaming

-Many Data Scientists work with real-time or streaming data, such as sensor data, social media feeds, or clickstream data. `dlt` can be instrumental in handling real-time data streams by offering integration with streaming frameworks.
-It enables Data Scientists to ingest and process continuous data streams, perform real-time analytics, and derive insights in near-real-time.
-This use case is particularly relevant for applications such as fraud detection, anomaly detection, or predictive maintenance.

-For handling events effectively, there are different approaches based on the scale:

-Small scale: transactional events are low volume types of events that have some business meaning - like a signup, purchase, etc. What they are depends on the process, and so this also determines the scale.
-You can imagine them as some kind of checkpoints for a process.
-For low volume events, it doesn’t make sense to set up complex tracking - so a simple webhook serverless function, like GCP cloud function or an AWS Lambda and Api Gateway could process events as they come.

-Large scale: “Clickstream” events are usually 100x more than transactional - they are highly granular events that capture a user’s journey between “transactions” or “checkpoints”.
-We use them to analyse what happens between checkpoints, to improve them.
-For high volumes of events, it would be very costly to process them one at a time, so a microbatching approach is better suited.
-You would set up some kind of queue that can capture the events, and then process them with dlt from the queue into a processed layer.